 A gorgeous coin with blazing mint luster blanketed by light champagne and russet toning.
 Only a single coin has graded higher at NGC - a 67+.

-Frosty white luster with a touch of peripheral toning.
-Nice for the grade.
+Satiny white luster and a sharp strike.
+Outstanding for the grade.

 CAC.
 Attractive light champagne and lavender hues over satiny brilliant surfaces.
 Outstanding eye appeal.

 A beautiful crisp white Gem in an early green label holder.

 Lustrous ice-blue, gold, and rich champagne surfaces exhibit a sharp strike and strong eye appeal.

 Well struck with satiny white surfaces framed by a touch of peripheral toning.

 CAC.
 Attractive cream-white surfaces, strong luster, and a sharp strike.
 Only 6,006 pieces with '2x2' in the field were struck.

 Creamy luster with a rich peripheral champagne tint.

 Cream-white luster with a touch of champagne tint.